 Party-in-interest transactions through the DC Master Trust include the purchase and sale of investments managed by affiliates of the Plan's Trustee and transactions involving Northrop Grumman Corporation common stock.
 The NG Stock Fund within the DC Master Trust held 8.4 million and 8.6 million shares of common stock of the Company with a fair value of \$3.9 billion and \$4.7 billion at December 31, 2023 and 2022, respectively.
-The Plan's interest in the net assets of the NG Stock Fund was approximately 0.5 percent at December 31, 2023 and 2022.
+The Plan's interest in the net assets of the NG Stock Fund was approximately 99.4 percent and 99.5 percent at December 31, 2023 and 2022, respectively.
 During 2023, the NG Stock Fund earned dividends of \$63 million from its investment in Northrop Grumman Corporation common stock.

-State Street affiliates managed \$2.0 million and \$1.9 million of Plan assets held in the short-term investment fund as of December 31, 2023 and 2022, respectively.
-The Plan paid \$10,000 to the Trustee in fees during the year ended December 31, 2023.
+State Street affiliates managed \$1.6 million and \$0.7 million of Plan assets held in a short-term investment fund as of December 31, 2023 and 2022, respectively.
+The Plan paid \$0.6 million to the Trustee in fees during the year ended December 31, 2023.